pschultzendorff/ahc/Readme.md

 # Two-phase flow in PorePy.

-This repo contains a working two-phase flow model in PorePy, as well as functionality to include neural networks into PorePy models.
+This repo contains a working two-phase flow model in PorePy, functionality to include neural networks into PorePy models, and some miscellaneous additions to PorePy functionality.

+Furthermore, some notebooks with setup tests and more advanced experiments are included.

-As of now this works with PorePy commit f7d60163a124b3bf67722ba484cf476df686a2a5.
+As of now the code works with PorePy commit 278a2cf654224c6bd06b3c36b538bdb8fa03b8c7 (10th February 2023).
+Later or earlier commits migh work as well (as long as the new model framework is implemented), but this was not tested.

-### Code
+### PorePy changes/additions
-In ``./src`` the adaptions to PorePy are found; most notably a two-phase flow model class and some functionality for that class and the neural networks components.
-The neural networks are assumed to be implemented in ``PyTorch``
+In ``./src`` the adaptions to PorePy are found.

+#### Two-phase flow model
+Two formulations of the model are implemented: Nonwetting pressure-wetting saturation and (the more unusual) wetting pressure-wetting saturation.

+#### Neural networks
+Neural networks from `Pytorch` can be included as `ad.Function` into the PorePy `ad` framework.
+This is done via the `ml.ml_ad.nn_wrapper` function, which transforms a neural network into a function.
+This acts like the functions in `ad.functions`.

+Some artificial data for rel. perm. and cap. pressure functions is provided, as well as simple neural networks and a training function.

 #### Progress bar
 This repo adds progress bars, both for time steps and solver iterations to Porepy, for a